ERCP stands for endoscopic retrograde cholangio pancreatography. It can help to diagnose conditions of the liver, bile ducts, pancreas or gallbladder.

 Why you might have it

 Having an ERCP helps your doctor find out what might be causing your symptoms.
-You might have this test to diagnose conditions of the:
+You might have this test:

 You might have an ERCP as part of your treatment.
 For example, if your bile or pancreatic ducts are blocked your doctor can use it to put a plastic or metal tube (stent) into the duct to relieve the blockage.